 Technical Terms

 We speak “Scale.”
 But we get that you might not.
-Learning the terminology used to describe your needs, possible solutions, and performance and operations metrics can be confusing.
+Learning the technical terms used to describe your needs, possible solutions, and performance and operations metrics can be confusing.
 We’re here to help!
-We’ve compiled a list of some of the most common terms you’ll hear during your partnership with us.
+We’ve compiled a list of some of the most common technical terms you’ll hear during your partnership with us.

 PRE-SALE: